 In any event, below you can find more information about many of the current commuter and light rail operations around the country:

-For an idea of just how many new commuter rail and LRT projects are either in the works or under way please visit this page at Light Rail Now!, the premier resource on the web covering commuter trains and light rail transit.
+For an idea of just how many new commuter rail and LRT projects are either in the works or under way please visit this page at Light Rail Now!, the premier resource on the web covering commuter operations and light rail transit.
 Also, for full data and statistics regarding not only light rail and commuter rail operations but also all modes of public transportation please visit the American Public Transportation Assocation's (APTA) website.
 There you can also learn about the latest news, happenings, and other goings on regarding the subject.
 A final resource worth mentioning is the Bureau of Transportation Statistic's website which provides additional resources highlighting rail transit.

-Above and beyond everything already said, as Don Phillips stated in his monthly column in Trains Magazine a few years ago that either we as country decide to properly update our transportation network (including our Interstates), particularly passenger and commuter trains and their infrastructure, or face complete gridlock as Interstate funding is barely able to keep up with the growing traffic volume.
+Above and beyond everything already said, as Don Phillips stated in his monthly column in Trains Magazine a few years ago that either we as country decide to properly update our transportation network (including our Interstates), particularly passenger trains and their infrastructure, or face complete gridlock as Interstate funding is barely able to keep up with the growing traffic volume.
 Along with the Interstate issue currently airline service is nothing but in shambles, and for the money invested passenger rail is the most cost-effective solution at reducing highway (and overall traffic) congestion.
 In all, however, the future of passenger trains in this country looks very bright and here to stay.
 Finally, for a state guide to available Amtrak passenger trains please click here.